takkun-mint/FallGuysTools/README.md

 <details>
     <summary>Details</summary>

+  ○ `2024.12.0.0 (15/12/2024 update)` <br>
+  ・ Fixed a problem that prevented output to the log file when a problem occurred during Tools startup. <br>
+  ・ Fixed a problem in which the automatic adjustment was not reflected even after switching to distributor mode when the automatic adjustment was turned off in the external display-related section. <br>
+  ・ Fixed a problem in which a program that stops checking in to the server for a certain period of time after downloading content updates was not working properly. <br>
+  ・ Fixed an issue that prevented the developer notification screen from displaying correctly. <br>
+  ・ In Discord RPC, “End of Game” is now displayed when the player transitions to the result screen in addition to the Victory screen. <br>
+  ・ In the course search tool, if a text box value is updated during a search, it will continue to load indefinitely, and various values cannot be manipulated during the search. <br>
+  ・ In the main screen of Tools, the display of point acquisition rounds and the number of squad borders were not displayed correctly. <br>
+  ・ Fixed a problem in the course search tool where the program that stops the functionality for certain game rules when the search fails with the specified version was not working correctly. <br>
+  ・ Fixed a problem in the ranking advancement system that occurs when a player disconnects after completing a round, which was not working properly. <br>
+  ・ Fixed a problem that caused scores to be displayed as “NaN” and overflow errors in certain point acquisition rounds. <br>
+  ・ Fixed a problem in which the game could not be obtained correctly in the item “Adopt a user-specified clearance rate” added to the game rules. <br>
+  ・ Fixed an issue where some sounds would not play in the Squad race/survival round. <br>
+  ・ Fixed a problem in which a program that stops checking for updates on GitHub for a certain period of time after confirming an update was not working properly to avoid continuous version upgrades of Tools. <br>
+  ・ Fixed a problem in which some setting items were not reflected correctly. <br>
+  ・ Fixed a problem in which localization was not assigned correctly for some setting items. <br>
+  ・ Adjustments were made to functions in some dedicated modes, and functions were added and optimized. <br>
+  ・ In administrator mode, a problem has been corrected in which settings were not reflected even though they were set to administrator. <br>
+  ・ Overall, the program was optimized. <br>

   ○ `2024.11.0.1 (21/11/2024 update)` <br>
   ・ The settings screen has been revamped!
 More detailed settings are now available! <br>